avinashpancham/hpo/README.rst

 MLflow Sandbox
 ==============

-Train a ML model for sentiment classification while keeping track of the performance of the different models via MLflow The ML model are built in Scikit-learn and will via a GridSearch evaluate different model architectures:
+Train a ML model in Scikit-learn for sentiment classification, while keeping track of the performance of the different models via MLflow.
+The optimal model is found by exploring the model search space through GridSearch (Bayesian optimization is on the TODO list..).

+The searchspace has two dimensions:

 - Different vectorizer settings: ngram size
 - Different classifiers and classifier settings: Naive Bayes, Random Forest and Support Vector Machines.

-Subsequently the best model is selected from all the model based on performance.
-The best model is then trained on the complete corpus.
+After evaluating all the models their performance, the best model is selected.
+This model then trained on the complete corpus.

 ============